PetersonDave/petersondave.github.io/_posts/2015-10-13-Session-Management-Options-for-Sitecore-8-PaaS-in-Azure.markdown

 ---
 Sitecore 8 introduces a significant shift in session management, as both private and shared session providers are introduced to fully support the CMS with xDB integration.
 If you're considering a PaaS model in Azure and have your own deployment strategy, keep reading.
 If you're using Sitecore's Azure module, you can pretty much stop here as the decision has been made for you.

-For load balanced on premise solutions, session management is rather straight forward.
+For load balanced on-premise solutions, session management is rather straight forward.
 The two primary options are either Sitecore's custom SQL or Mongo session providers.
 PaaS solutions in Azure slightly complicate the decision.
 Throw in Sitecore's xDB cloud edition and your options become more interesting.
 In this post, we'll take a look at session management options specific to Sitecore 8 PaaS.

 #Sitecore Azure Module